underwatergrasshopper/TrivialTestKit/README.md

 <sup>\* When using functions from wprintf family only (those for wide characters, which manipulate any stream).</sup>

 <sup>\*\* Testing ends with stack owerflow error code when `fwprintf` function is used.
 No output is generated.
 Same happens when a separate project is made with only `fwprintf` function called.
-Looks like wrongly configured toolchain or bug in llvm-gcc.</sup>
+Looks like it's wrongly configured toolchain or bug in llvm-gcc.</sup>

 ## HOWTO: Use library and make unit tests
 ### Example: Until First Assertion Fail